-Vietnam has thousands of kilometres of beautiful beaches on its eastern border, shares its northern perimeter with China and, to the west, has a mountainous borderline shared with both Laos and Cambodia.
+Expats moving to Vietnam are in for an adventure on many levels.
+It is a destination that offers an ideal combination of good earning potential and high quality of life.
+Vietnam also has a fast-growing economy, a thriving art scene, beautiful landscapes, and arguably the best food in Asia.
+Vietnam has thousands of kilometres of beautiful beaches on its eastern border, shares its northern perimeter with China, and to the west has a mountainous borderline shared with Laos and Cambodia.

-Banks in Vietnam are familiar with Western faces.
-International transfers are hassle free and some banks allow you to have a US Dollar account rather than one in Vietnamese currency.
-Politically, Vietnam is a socialist republic but this does not impact the everyday life of expats.
-In order not to offend your Vietnamese hosts it is an unspoken rule that the Vietnam War is not spoken about.
+are familiar with Western faces.
+International transfers are hassle free and some banks allow customers to have a US Dollar account rather than one in local currency.
+Politically, Vietnam is a socialist republic, but this does not impact the everyday life of expats.
+To avoid offending one’s Vietnamese hosts, the Vietnam War is never to be mentioned.

-As an Asian Tiger economy, expats will find that Vietnam is a meeting point between the everyday bustle of city life and the laidback charm of a country sure of its place in today’s society.
-With a war-torn history starting from colonisation and culminating in the Vietnam War; Vietnam has a diverse range of living standards.
-However, expats relocating to Vietnam will find most of the comforts they are used to from home and they will soon learn that this is a country with a great deal to offer.
+As an Asian Tiger economy, Vietnam is a meeting point between the everyday bustle of city life and the laidback charm of a country secure in its place in today’s society.
+With a war-torn history from colonisation to the Vietnam War, the country has a diverse range of living standards.
+However, expats relocating to Vietnam will find most of the comforts they are used to from home and they will soon learn that this is a country with a great deal to offer

-Vietnam will tantalise the senses - and overload them at times.
-It is a unique nexus of French, Chinese and South East Asian cultures and its cuisine is no exception.
-With hot soups, crispy wontons, tasty noodles and potent coffee, expats will soon find themselves eager to try their hand at cooking some of the popular dishes from this delicious country.
-There are numerous Western restaurants, vibrant nightlife spots and an active art scene – ensuring that expats moving to Vietnam will find that work is merely something which takes place in between a multitude of social arrangements.
+Vietnam will tantalise the senses, possibly overloading them at times.
+The country is a unique nexus of French, Chinese and Southeast Asian cultures with a cuisine that’s no exception.
+With hot soups, crispy wontons, tasty noodles and potent coffee, expats will soon find themselves eager to try their hand at cooking some popular Vietnamese dishes.
+Numerous Western restaurants, vibrant nightlife spots and an active art scene ensure that expats moving to Vietnam will find that work is merely something that takes place in between a multitude of social arrangements.